tradle/asyncstorage-down/README.md

 ## Alternatives

-If you're willing to add native modules to your project, you may also be interested in [`react-native-leveldown`](https://github.com/andymatuschak/react-native-leveldown), which implements native bindings to the original C++ implementation of LevelDB (currently only for iOS/Mac).
+If you're willing to add native modules to your project, you may also be interested in [`react-native-leveldown`](https://github.com/andymatuschak/react-native-leveldown), which implements native bindings to the original C++ implementation of LevelDB.

 ## Related Projects